-One of 2018’s largest HR themes is productivity: how do you get more out of the resources at hand and improve the performance of your employees?
+One evergreen HR theme is productivity: how do you get more out of the resources at hand and improve the performance of your employees?
 Though it may at first seem counterintuitive, increasing productivity in the office could depend on your company’s time off policy.
 We don’t mean limiting vacation time– we’re talking about offering more!
 Here’s everything you need to know about unlimited PTO.

 There are three paid time off policies to consider offering your employees: traditional, flexible, and unlimited.
 While there are pros and cons to all three options, unlimited PTO is a swiftly-growing trend for many of the most competitive companies, such as Netflix, LinkedIn, Evernote, and yours truly– Zenefits.
 Here’s why: